KiryiMONZTA/flaryi/README.md

 Assigns a variable to the view's data object.
 ### Parameters
 **endpoint**
-One of the available endpoints.
+One of the available [Endpoints](#available-endpoints).

 ### Return Values
-Returns the endpoint you can then perform one of its associated methods.
+Returns the Endpoint you can then perform one of its associated methods.

 ## Initialization
 You have to provide the client at least two mandatory parameters you can must define in a custom configuration INI file or use the default one.